Deployed Works Guide

 Availability objection

 Clarify start date, cadence, response expectations and who will do the work.
-If availability is limited, propose a smaller first phase or a later start rather than overpromising.

 Step 5